Proper Use And Benefits Of The Commercial Unlawful Detainer

 - The proper name of the tenant if different from the lease and a copy of any assignment;

 - A print out showing the amount of the default; or other reason for default; and

 - A proper description by address and suite number of the lease space, if not provided completely in the lease.

-In order to complete an unlawful detainer, we prepare a Complaint, obtain the Summons from the Court with a hearing date, effect proper service or posting of the notice of the hearing, and represent the client at the unlawful detainer hearing or trial.
+In order to complete an unlawful detainer, the real estate legal experts and BGS prepare a Complaint, obtain the Summons from the Court with a hearing date, effect proper service or posting of the notice of the hearing, and represent the client at the unlawful detainer hearing or trial.
 Notice must be given to the tenant at least seven days before the hearing.
 Generally, the unlawful detainer is heard about two weeks after we have filed the Complaint.
 In order for the tenant to obtain a trial, the tenant must deny the default and request a trial.
 In some counties, such as Hennepin, the trial is held on the spot.
 Other counties schedule the trial for a few days later.
 Most tenants do not deny the allegations and do not request a trial.